Elections and Voter Registration

 Interested in becoming an Election Officer

-We are looking for New Election Officers to help in the upcoming busy Presidential Election year with the expected higher turn-out and to assist the current officers to have a successful day.
+We are always looking for New Election Officers .
 Participate so YOU can greatly enhance the voting experience for yourself and everyone else.
 YOU can speed up processing.
 YOU can shorten lines.
 YOU can gain great personal satisfaction from exercising your right to vote.
 YOU can become an Election Officer; just fill out the Request for Appointment Form.

 Voter Registration Drives